 The most practical option is the constant stream of pointless mailings shoved into your mailbox, the piles of Amazon boxes clogging up your recycling bin, or that Sunday newspaper that you are too busy to read.

-Another option are leaves in the fall.
+Finally, there are leaves in the fall.
 But you need to shred them first or you get an anaerobic compost pile once those big ole’ leaves get a little wet.
 They will mat down your pile as if you threw a heavy wet blanket on that rocking microorganism party in your bin – don’t be a wet blanket and ruin the party.

 But how do you shred a bunch of dirty leaves?
 I’m sure there are ways, but are they practical?
 I think not.